pkliui/SkiNet/docs/source/documentation.md

 |    ├── project's modules
 ```

-- ```docs/source/index.rst``` serves as a welcome page and contains the root of the “table of contents tree”.
+- File ```docs/source/index.rst``` serves as a welcome page and contains the root of the “table of contents tree”.

 - Whenever you add a new file (page) to your project, add it to the Contents section under the "toctree", e.g.:
 ```